realfakenerd/jsi/README.md

 TODOS:

-- make it selects between local and session storage
+- ~~make it selects between local and session storage~~ ✔
 - make better and smarter 'ifs' and/or 'switches
 - make the logo
 - make an Doc page an site
-- host it on most CDNs
+- ~~host it on most CDNs~~ ✔
-- make callbacks to give you awesome dev granular control over the localStorage
+- make callbacks to give you awesome dev an granular control over the localStorage
 - make more todos and finalizes these Promises() above :)

 ## Instalation: